data4news/baltimore-eda/README.md

 This is the first assignment of the class, and the goal is to both get a sense of how you think about telling stories off of data and to get you introduced a bit to Baltimore, which will be the focus of our first assignment (Nick is a data journalist in Baltimore).

-To get started, please clone this repository and follow the steps in `eda_notebook.qmd`.
+To get started, please clone this repository and follow the steps in `eda_notebook.qmd` ([rendered here](https://data4news.com/baltimore-eda/eda_notebook.html)).
 If you don't already have Quarto installed, please follow the steps below.
 See you soon!

 # Setup